 HW Flags - these are hardware monitoring functions forwarded to GPIO0 only.
-The functions include Under-Voltage Warning, Over- Temperature Warning, Over-Voltage
+The functions include Under-Voltage Warning, Over-Temperature Warning, Over-Voltage Fault, Over-Current Fault and Over-Current Warning for every channel.

-Fault, Over-Current Fault and Over -Current Warning for every channel.
-Multiple selection is available in which case the resulting signal is the OR logic function
+Multiple selections will be combined using the OR logic function.

-• External Clock-in - enables the controller to lock to an external clock including one from another XRP7724 applied to the GPIO0 pin.
-There are two ranges of clock frequencies the controller accepts, selectable by a user
+External Clock-in - enables the controller to lock to an external clock including one from another XRP7725 applied to the GPIO0 pin.
+There are two ranges of clock frequencies the controller accepts, selectable by a user.